jeseekia/100-days-of-code/log.md

 I am unsure why I am getting duplicate messages from my ingestion service so I want to troubleshoot that.

 **Today's Progress**:
+I worked out project goals and other technical components needed alongside building out the README.md and went with running the project locally for now to prevent data duplication.
+Render is struggling with the deployment and there is a reference error with the MongoDB client that may be causing the issues.
+This is something to follow up on next.
+In the meantime I need to consider my classifications and need 100 examples per category.

 **Link to work:** [Chat Feels - Data ingestion from Twitch chat to MongoDB](https://github.com/jeseekia/chat-feels)